 - Apples make great snacks and even entire meals.

-- Apples can be paired with foods like oats, nuts or nut butters if no digestive issues are present.
+- Apples can be paired with foods like oats, nuts or nut butter if no digestive issues are present.

 - Apples can be incorporated into various salads or smoothies.

-- Apples are commonly juiced, as part of green and other vegetable juices.
+- Apples are commonly juiced as part of the green and other vegetable juices.

 - Apples can be easily made into raw apple sauce.